andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ## So here we are...

-* Features take forever to release
+* The code is tangled & difficult to change
 * Regressions are common
-* The code is really... tangled.
+* Features take forever to build & release

 ---